gustavo30rocha/simple-rag/README.md

 - Load all PDF and Markdown files from the `data/` directory
 - Split documents into chunks (1000 characters with 150 character overlap)
 - Generate embeddings using BAAI/bge-small-en-v1.5
+- Build a BM25 keyword search index
-- Store everything in ChromaDB
+- Store everything in ChromaDB and save BM25 index to disk
 - Only add new documents if the database already exists (incremental updates)

 ### 3. Query Your Documents